skadistats/smoke/README.md

 investigation.
 Happy to accept pull requests for Python 3 support.

-# Using smoke
+# Replay Data

 smoke parses only the data you're interested in from a replay.
-Here are the kinds of data it can parse (optionally) from files:
+Choose from:

 * **entities**: in-game things like heroes, players, and creeps
 * **modifiers**: auras and effects on in-game entities
-* **"temp" entities**: fire-and-forget things the game server tells the client about... and then never mentions again*
+* **"temp" entities**: fire-and-forget things the game server tells the client about*
 * **user messages**: many different things, including spectator clicks, global chat messages, overhead events (like last-hit gold, and much more), etc.*✝
 * **game events**: lower-level messages like Dota TV control (directed camera